ErikBrorsson/MVDet/eriks_readme.md

 ### verifying permutation augmentation 2,4,5,6 -> 1,3,5,7
-Two exps training only on soruce data: one where the permutation is merely change, e.g., 6,2,5,4 (should yield similar performance as long as cam 5 is in the same position) and one where the permutation augmentation is used (new permutation every iteration).
+Two exps training only on soruce data: one where the permutation is merely change (permutation = [3,0,2,1]), should yield similar performance as long as cam 5 is in the same position.
+Another where the permutation augmentation is used (new permutation every iteration).
 Now, performance on 1,3,5,7 will probably drop significantly as camera 5 is not always in the same place.

+With permutation=[3,0,2,1]:
+moda: 32.6%, modp: 67.5%, precision: 89.1%, recall: 37.1%